torvista/Zen_Cart-Structured_Data/README.md

 https://github.com/torvista/Zen_Cart-Structured_Data

 ## INSTALLATION
-As ALWAYS, expect that ANY new code will self-destruct your shop and eat your pets, so test ALL new code on your development server FIRST: consider your production site (which you don't touch much) as a backup for your development site (which you modify continually...).
+As ALWAYS, expect that ANY new code will self-destruct your shop and eat your pets, so test ALL new code on your development server FIRST: consider your production site (which you don't fiddle with while it is working) as a backup for your development site (which you may fiddle with...).

 When you are satisfied, ensure your production files and database are backed up prior to installing in the production site.